Do You Need a Passport to Fly to the United States?

 A valid passport is required for any international flight.
 Airlines and airport authorities will only accept this form of government identification.
 There is simply no escaping it.
 In the event that you misplace your passport while abroad, you will need to visit an American consulate or embassy to have a new one issued before you can return home.
 Make sure your passport has at least six months remaining on it after your return date before leaving on an international trip.
 Only land and sea ports of entry from Canada, Mexico, the Caribbean, and Bermuda are acceptable for use of the passport card to enter the United States.

-Q Should I lose my primary form of identification while abroad, what other identification will be accepted?
+Q What other forms of identification can I use if I lose my primary form of identification while abroad?

 Answer It is easier to travel within a country than it is to leave the country.
 If you don't have a government-issued photo ID, like a driver's license, any other form of identification will have to do.
 Travelers must bring two forms of identification, including a photo ID and another form of government-issued identification.
 A passenger's name must appear on the documents.
-The documents must be government-issued, and at least one must include a photo, date of birth, gender, and/or address.
+Date of birth, gender, address, or a photograph must also appear on one of the documents.
 After confirming your identity, the TSA will issue you a boarding pass and a note to explain why you didn't bring identification.
 To learn more, take a look at the TSA ID Requirements for Airport Checkpoints.

 The Procedures That The TSA Uses To Verify Your Identity